tldr-pages/tldr/COMMUNITY-ROLES.md

-2. Once they acknowledge the message, and if they accept the invitation, go to https://github.com/orgs/tldr-pages/people and change their role from "member" to "owner".
+2. Once they acknowledge the message, and if they accept the invitation, go to https://github.com/orgs/tldr-pages/people and change their role from "Member" to "Owner".

-3. Open a PR moving their name to the "Organization owners" section in [MAINTAINERS.md](MAINTAINERS.md#organization-owners).
+3. Open a PR adding their name to the "Organization owners" section in [MAINTAINERS.md](MAINTAINERS.md#organization-owners).
-   Make sure to include `Closes #<issue number>` in the PR description.
+   **Make sure to include `Closes #<issue number>` in the PR description.**
    The issue will then be automatically closed once the PR is merged.

 ### Removing inactive organization members

-1. Open an issue with the following message template (edit it as appropriate):
+1. Open an issue with the following message template (editing as appropriate):

    ```
    Hi, @username!
 As you know, our [community roles documentation](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md) defines processes for keeping the list of organization members in sync with the actual maintenance team.